Website Navigation

 CLICK HERE to download an application for admission as a transient student.

 New graduate students seeking teacher certification or a graduate degree should request an application form and information concerning requirements for admission from the Graduate School Office.
-Completed applications, with the $30.00 fee, MAT scores, passing scores from the appropriate PRAXIS exam, two references, and official transcripts of all prior undergraduate/graduate course work must be submitted to the Graduate School Office.
+Completed applications, with the $30.00 fee, MAT scores, passing score from appropriate PRAXIS exam, two references, and official transcripts of all prior undergraduate/graduate course work must be submitted to the Graduate School Office.
 (All folders must be completed by May 1st).

 Adding Courses

 Students who wish to add courses must do so online during the registration period.
 All students are expected to see their advisor before making changes to their schedule.
-Freshmen, Deciding/ Deciding Non-Science Majors, Music Majors, and English Majors must obtain their alternate PIN Numbers from their Advisor or Department Head.
+Freshmen, Deciding/ Deciding Non-Science Majors, Music Majors, and English Majors must obtain their alternate PIN Number from their Advisor or Department Head.

 DROPPING COURSES

 Students may drop courses online during the registration period via Banner Web.
+Courses dropped during the registration period will not be assigned a grade of W.

 If a student wishes to drop a course after the last day to add or change course sections, the following process should be followed:

 To drop a course, follow steps 1 & 2 below.
-The course drop form is available in the My
+The course drop form is available in the My XULA Portal on the Registrar’s Menu

 1. Complete the form to drop your course(s).

-2. Email this form to regis@xula.edu, your advisor and instructor(s).
+1. Email this form to regis@xula.edu, your advisor and instructor(s).

-If you have any questions please get in touch with our office at 504-520-6790.
+If you have any questions, please contact our office at 504-520-6790.

-• 1st Summer Session – June 30, 2023
+• 1st Summer Session – June 13, 2025

-• 2nd and 3rd Summer Session – August 4, 2023
+• 2nd and 3rd Summer Session – July 18, 2025

 The grade of “W” will be assigned